 - Medicare Part A (hospital insurance): $0 premium for most people.
-You will, however, need to pay up to $422 per month if you have not paid Social Security taxes for at least 40 quarters (10 years).
+You will, however, need to pay up to $458 per month in 2020 if you have not paid Social Security taxes for at least 40 quarters (10 years).

 - Medicare Advantage: Medicare Advantage plan premiums vary depending on which plan you choose.
 The Centers for Medicare & Medicaid Services reports that Medicare Advantage premiums have fallen by nearly 10% since the Affordable Care Act was passed in 2010 and that more than 95% of Medicare beneficiaries now have access to plans with $0 premiums.
 1 Note that Medicare Advantage is offered by Medicare-approved private insurance companies, and it is required by law to offer at least the same coverage as Original Medicare Part A and Part B (except hospice care, which is covered by Part A).
 Many Medicare Advantage plans offer extra benefits, such as routine vision, hearing, and dental care.

 - Medicare Part D (prescription drug coverage): Like Medicare Advantage, stand-alone Medicare Part D Prescription Drug Plans are offered by private insurance companies contracted with Medicare.
 Therefore, premiums vary according to the stand-alone Medicare Part D Prescription Drug Plan in which you enroll.
-It’s important for you to note that you may be subject to a penalty in the form of higher monthly premiums if you remain without creditable drug coverage for 63 days or more.
-You can calculate this late-enrollment penalty by multiplying the number of months you went without creditable coverage by 1% of the national base beneficiary premium, which is $35.02 in 2018.
+It’s important for you to note that you may be subject to a penalty in the form of higher monthly premiums if you remain without creditable drug coverage for 63 days or more after your initial enrollment period is over.
+You can calculate this late-enrollment penalty by multiplying the number of months you went without creditable coverage by 1% of the national base beneficiary premium, which is $32.74 in 2020.
 Then round the total to the nearest $0.10, and add it to your Medicare Part D monthly premium.

 Much like Medicare monthly premiums, Medicare annual deductibles vary depending on the plan you choose and the kind of coverage you select.
-Here’s a look at deductibles and Medicare-related out-of-expenses for 2018:
+Here’s a look at deductibles and Medicare-related out-of-pocket expenses for 2020:

-- Medicare Part B (medical insurance): The plan carries a $183 annual deductible.
+- Medicare Part B (medical insurance): The plan carries a $198 annual deductible in 2020.